Oh the weather outside is frightful, and the fire inside delightful, but when Fido has to go, he’s gotta go, gotta go, gotta go…

 The Consumer Electronics Show (CES) in Las Vegas debuted a new device that might have every dog ‘going’ indoors in the near future.
 Inubox is a fully automated dog toilet.
 To use it, your pet steps on a platform where they relieve themselves into a canine sandbox.
 And when they’re done the waste is automatically bagged, sealed and contained inside the odorless device.

 As a special reward, Inubox hands your dog a treat every time its used.
-The dog toilet will be available in October or November 2019.

 -Post by contributing writer Matthew Seltzer